 SUGGESTED ITEMS TO BRING:

-4:30 pm – Introduction To The Rainforest One of the Naturalist Guides will give you the basic information about the tropical rainforest, the Amazon, and how La Selva operates.
+One of the Naturalist Guides will give you the basic info about the tropical rainforest, the Amazon, and how La Selva operates.
 The idea is to begin your activities with background knowledge of the amazing place you have just arrived to.

 7:30 pm – Dinner